jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 ```

 Note that you can repeat the "kctrl package release" commands as many times as you wish - this allows you to
-build a simgle repository with many different packages available in it.
-All Tanzu software if delivered using
+build a single repository with many packages available in it.
+All Tanzu software is delivered using
 this mechanism.

 Now let's publish the repository: